 Cat Ba Rock Climbing

-Cat Ba is one of the best places in Vietnam to go rock climbing.
-Having an abundance of overhung and steep limestone rocks, Butterfly valley is the place to go in Cat Ba for the adventure seekers.
-A true rock climbers paradise, you can simply buy a permit, rent some gear and off you go.
+Cat Ba is one of the best places in Vietnam for rock climbing with an abundance of overhung and steep limestone rocks.
+Butterfly Valley is the place to go in Cat Ba for the adventure seekers.
+A true rock climbers paradise, you can buy a permit, rent some gear, and off you go.

 How to Get Around Cat Ba